tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

 For that reason, before returning the events, I invoked the "evolveUNforgivingErrors" function to "probe" the sequence of two events to be eventually returned.
 The evolveUNforgivingErrors processes some events to a given state of the aggregate returning an error or a valid state.
 There is also a similar function _evolve_ which is more tolerant and will just skip events that, when processed give error, and can return a valid aggregate state anyway.
+The way evolve can forgive inconsistent events is a form of optimistic locking: it lets to add any events to the storage even if they will end up in an inconsistent state.
+That means: you can avoid single thread, or locks in command processing.

 Commands can use event caching if it is enabled as we have seen in the previous section.

 ## Undoer

-A command case in a command type definition may have associated an _undoer_ which is similar to a command itself, but it is aimed to eventually do the "reverse" of a command, which means compensating the effect of a command in case such command is part of a multiple stream transaction that fails.
+I already mentioned that a command case in a command type definition may have associated an _undoer_ which is similar to a command itself, but it is aimed to eventually do the "reverse" of a command, which means compensating the effect of a command in case such command is part of a multiple stream transaction that fails.
 We need the _undoer_ only if the storage lack of multiple streams transactions (which is the case of EventStoreDb)

 ```FSharp
     type Undoer<'A, 'E when 'E :> Event<'A>> = 'A -> Result<List<'E>, string>